RP-12000/pianotilespro/README.md

 7. User Selection:

-   - Backspace: go back to where you entered the User Selction page
+   - Backspace: go back to where you entered the User Selection page

    - left/right arrow keys: switch user